 How Commercial Real Estate Agents Split Commission

-The split of a commercial real estate commission plays a significant role in commercial real estate salary.
+The split of a commercial real estate commission plays a significant role in agents' total compensation.
 The practice of splitting commissions also makes it difficult to grasp what the average commercial real estate commission is.
 The most common splits involve the commercial real estate agent, their brokerage, and any other agents involved in the deal.
 Here are some of the ways commercial real estate commission can be split:

 - 50/50 - This split is exactly as it sounds.
 The commercial real estate agent gets half, and their brokerage gets the other half.

 - Gross - Similar to a tiered commission plan, a gross commission split creates breakpoints at specific grossed commission figures.
-The agent’s tier determines what they receive in agent net versus what their brokerage keeps.
+The agent’s tier determines the net value they receive versus what their brokerage firm keeps.

 With large commercial properties, agents often work in teams, which impacts their take-home commission.
 But, as noted earlier, the more expensive the land or property, the higher the commission - so there’s often enough of a commission to go around!

 As you gathered by now, commercial real estate is extremely lucrative.
-However, scoring the highest commercial real estate commissions and boosting your commercial real estate salary doesn’t happen overnight.
-With time and effort, the following ideas can help grow your income as a commercial real estate agent:
+However, scoring the highest commissions and boosting your commercial real estate salary doesn’t happen overnight.
+With time and effort to gain years of experience, the following ideas can help grow your income as a commercial real estate agent: